One of the biggest questions I get about Tai Yi, aside from ‘is it like Tai Chi’ or ‘is it like reiki’, is ‘What is Tai Yi’?

 What is the Experience of Receiving Tai Yi?

 The first part of receiving a Tai Yi treatment is determining which treatment is right for you at the right time.
 This involves assessing what issues you may want to address and then exploring the many different options available.
-If you would like more information please feel free to book a consultation call and I help guide you to the best treatment plan.
+If you would like more information please feel free to book a consultation call and I can help guide you to the best treatment plan.

 During the Session